 Volunteers must be 18 or older, complete 40 hours of in-person training and submit background checks.
 One year commitment required.

-** We are now recruiting for our Winter 2020 Training **
+** We are now recruiting for our FALL 2020 Training **

 We are seeking individuals to act as Hospital Accompaniment Response Program (HARP) Volunteers to respond to the hospital to support survivors of sexual and domestic violence.
 HARP Volunteers will provide accompaniment, emotional support, crisis intervention, advocacy, and referrals before and after a Sexual Assault Nurse Exam (S.A.N.E.) and/or a domestic violence forensic exams.
 Volunteers are on-call for 8 or 12 hour shifts, weekdays, weeknights, weekends, and holidays.
 Volunteers must be available to report to INOVA Fairfax Hospital within 30-40 driving minutes of receiving the call (the hospital is not metro accessible).
 Volunteers are required to take at least two shifts per month.